animeshkundu/media-server/README.md

 HTTP Media Server for VLC
 =========================

-Me and my friends needed to watch movies and listen to songs wirelessly from a desktop which had all the hard disks attached to it.
-SMB, AFP were too much of a hassle to set up and not to mention slow, jittery performance.
-I am looking at you Mac OS. ( SMB 1 in 2016 ?)
+We ( actually I and some of my friends ) needed to watch movies and listen to songs wirelessly from a desktop which has all the hard disks attached to it.
+SMB, AFP, etc were too much of a hassle to set up and not to mention slow, jittery performance.
+I am looking at you Mac OS ( SMB 1 in 2016 ?).
 Hence the python script.

-Shows vlc playlist directly in vlc.
+Shows the playlist directly in vlc.
 So that you can click and play :).
 Both random and incremental seek in vlc is supported.
 Playing directly in the browser is supported too.

 Has no dependencies other than python standard libary.
 Have fun!